 Through such practices, and primarily by adding links to external content, hackers can benefit in such ways as:

-- Establishing link farms for their own black hat SEO
+• Establishing link farms for their black hat SEO

 #4 Negative reviews diminish trust and rankings

 Such a state of affairs can also lead to negative reviews by dissatisfied or even spoofed users.
-As SEO seeks to improve your customer experience, it values reviews greatly – as do users themselves.
+As SEO seeks to improve your customer experience, it values reviews greatly – as do users.
 Therefore, negative reviews and bad press can also have tremendous consequences.

 In this sense, cybersecurity affects your SEO ranking quite directly.
-Negative reviews and bad press persist long after an attack is over and typically have adverse effects on user engagement.
-Reviews are a prime trust signal, after all, and most users do read them.
+Negative reviews and bad press persist long after an attack ends and typically adversely affect user engagement.
+Reviews are a prime trust signal, and most users do read them.

 #5 Downtime gives competition an edge

 Finally, even assuming all other dangers pass, there’s the inescapable factor of downtime.
-While some cyberattacks are easy to recover, many may require you to pull your website down.
+While some cyberattacks are easy to recover, many may require you to remove your website.
 Beyond all other effects of this, like diminished trust and lost revenue, downtime also pushes your SEO back.

-How impactful this factor can be, depends on a cyberattacks severity, of course.
+How impactful this factor can be depends on a cyberattack’s severity.
 However, any notable downtime can, quite directly, harm your SEO.
 From missing a scheduled post to seeing a user engagement dip, this window can give your competition an edge.
-This is, after all, why malicious competitors might even resort to cyberattacks, to begin with.
+This is, after all, why malicious competitors might even resort to cyberattacks to begin with.

 Conclusion

-To summarize, cybersecurity has substantial value as regards both SEO and business performance.
+To summarize, cybersecurity has substantial value regarding both SEO and business performance.
 Users and search engines alike take note of your website’s security, and negative perceptions can cause considerable harm.
-Cybersecurity affects your SEO ranking significantly from lost traffic, trust, engagement, and revenue to search engine penalties over suspicious behavior.
+Cybersecurity affects your SEO ranking significantly, from lost traffic, trust, engagement, and revenue to search engine penalties over suspicious behavior.
 Thankfully, there are measures toward improving cybersecurity that you can consider – starting with integrating cybersecurity into your web design.
 You can opt for a secure hosting provider, install SSL certificates, and implement anti-XSS measures like Web Application Firewalls (WAFs).
 Finally, you can adopt cybersecurity best practices if you haven’t yet, such as regularly updating and backing up your website and using two-factor authentication (2FA).
-In combination, such practices can help ensure your website’s security – for which your SEO will thank you.
+In combination, such practices can help ensure your website’s security, which your SEO will thank you.